omarrabdelkader/retroboots/README.md

 1. Clients can purchase multitudinous products from Retro Boots web application.

-2. Clients can create accounts in Retro Boot.

-3. Clients can upload images for their desired footwear and we will be seeking it out.
+2. Only authorized clients can upload images for their desired footwear and we will be seeking it out.

 # Technical Side